- Introduction

 -

-Edit the MySQL server configuration file:
+Open the MySQL server configuration file in edit mode:

-# Example sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
+#Example sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

 -